Headshot of Bradley Ditto

 My advice is simple.
 Start small.
 Keep the joy.

 I'm doing too much right now.
 I see how easy it is to say yes.
 Everything is important and real.
-But here's what I know now.
-When you do too much you can't do anything well.
-The work falls apart.
-You fall apart.
-Kids feel it.
+But here's what I know now: When you do too much you can't do anything well.
+The work falls apart, you fall apart, and the kids feel it.
 They know when you're really there and when you're just going through it.

-So pick one thing.
-Do it well.
-Do it because you love it.
-Then grow.
-But don't lose yourself growing.
+So pick one thing and do it well; do it because you love it.
+Then grow - but don't lose yourself growing.
 That ruins everything.

 For stuff that actually works: